 “Passion/interest is one of the three pillars assessed at all interviews.
 If the interviewer feels you are not interested or passionate, forget about it, you won’t be hired,” said leading Irish career and interview coach Paul Mullen.

-Here is a list of ways to get the point of passion across during a job interview.
+Here is a list of ways to show your passion during a job interview.

 · What’s the process for contributing ideas?